moby/moby/docs/sources/project/test-and-docs.md

 If you are working inside a Docker development container, you use the `hack/make.sh` script to run tests.
 The `hack/make.sh` script doesn't have a single target that runs all the tests.
-Instead, you provide a single commmand line with multiple targets that does the same thing.
+Instead, you provide a single command line with multiple targets that does the same thing.

 Try this now.